 Grip — Anytime, Anywhere

 There's nothing different about the Challenger GT from the outside.
-It looks like any other Challenger, with big, 19-inch wheels and — in our test car — Green Go nuclear verdant paint.
+It looks like any other Dodge Challenger, with big, 19-inch wheels and — in our test car — Green Go nuclear verdant paint.
 The only clue that this isn't a standard rear-wheel-drive Challenger is the subtle GT badge on the fenders.
 You can't even tell it sits a little bit higher than a normal Chally, so slight is the difference.

 It's when you're driving in terrible conditions that the AWD makes its presence known.
 The standard 3.6-liter V-6 makes a decent 305 horsepower and is the only engine offered (for some reason you can't get a V-8 with AWD).
-In the rear-wheel-drive Challenger, the V-6 is a reasonably efficient engine that moves the car with acceptable, if not exactly exciting, speed.
+In the rear-wheel-drive Challenger, the V-6 is a reasonably efficient engine that moves the car with acceptable, if not exactly HEMI-level performance-tuned, speed.

 The last one we tested, as part of our Small-Engine Muscle Car Challenge, went from zero-to-60 mph in 6.3 seconds — not exactly hair-on-fire levels of speed.
 It was the slowest of the "small-engine" coupes we tested.
-The AWD's extra weight doesn't help that, but speed isn't exactly the Challenger GT's mission.
+The AWD's extra weight doesn't help that, but SRT-level speed isn't exactly the Challenger GT's mission.

 Grip is what it's all about.
 Specifically, grip anytime, anywhere.
 Rainy?
 Snowy?
 Icy?
 Doesn't matter, the Challenger will keep you pointed straight and get you moving.
 The AWD makes itself known most in straight-line acceleration.
 There's very little wheel slippage in the rear when you plant the accelerator on a slippery road.
 It accelerates swiftly, with little sideways fishtailing.
 If you turn while accelerating from a dead stop, this will kick the tail out until the stability control catches you, so it's still possible to get into trouble despite the additional traction.